wildfly/wildfly-maven-plugin/README.md

-JBoss Application Server Maven Plugin
+WildFly Application Server Maven Plugin
 =====================================

-A Maven plug-in for JBoss Application Server 7.
+A Maven plug-in for WildFly Application Server.
 This plugin allows you to:

   * Deploy, redeploy or undeploy your application
   * Add resources